 This year, protect the most fundamental part of your home.

 Depending on the source of the leak, your roof may require anywhere from a quick fix to a major remodel.
 If your roof is leaking, no matter how minor the drip seems, it is indicative of a roofing issue that needs to be addressed.
-While your may seem “okay for now,” leaks can be caused by a variety of reasons, and it is always best to have a roofing contractor come out and diagnose the issue sooner rather than later.
+While you may seem “okay for now,” leaks can be caused by a variety of reasons, and it is always best to have a roofing contractor come out and diagnose the issue sooner rather than later.
 We’ve comprised a list of the most common causes for roofing leaks.

 1. Broken Shingles or Tiles

 What to look for: This is one of the more easily identifiable causes, as shingles (or tiles) are located on the outer layer of your roof.
 You may also be able to spot some in your yard after inclement weather.
 Shingles that seem to still be in place, but have lifted or curled, can still be the culprit.
 Shingles commonly go missing after storms and high wind speeds.
 On newer roofs, it could be related to the improper fastening of shingles.
 On older roofing, repeated weather events have broken the seal.
-Nevertheless, missing shingles means that area of your roof is no longer being protected as it should.
+Nevertheless, missing shingles means that area of your roof is no longer being protected as it should be.

 2. Clogged Gutters